 - avalanche photodiode.

-Photodiodes are cheap, compact, and easy-to-use devices therefore the most common photodetectors.
-The range of detection depends upon the materials.
+Photodiodes are cheap, compact, and easy-to-use devices; therefore the most common photodetectors.
+The range of detection depends on the materials.

 Photodiode application